 Recent years have seen an increase in letter rulings when LLC and limited partnerships make S elections but have not stripped partnership provisions from their governing documents.
 We will briefly review various recent developments relating to S corporations, then turn our attention to estate planning concerns.
 Although the Strangi-Bongard-Powell line has not been applied to entities organized as corporations under state law, what about unincorporated entities that make an S election, in light of Pierre.

-The live presentation of this webinar was approved for 1.5 hours of general CLE credit in California and Illinois and 1.8 hours of general CLE credit in Missouri.
-1.5 hours of general CLE credit is pending in Texas.
-If you are interested in receiving credit for watching the recorded presentation, please click here.
+The live presentation of this webinar was approved for 1.5 hours of general CLE credit in California, Illinois, and Texas and 1.8 hours of general CLE credit in Missouri.
+CLE credit is no longer available for this recording.